 Bottom line, play it smart when you are consolidating credit card debt.
 You have options out there, but you must make sure you can afford it, it makes fiscal sense, and you do your research first.

 Everyone desires a perfect credit score, and you are no different.

 There is nothing wrong with wanting to repair past credit mistakes and improve your credit health.

 After all, a good score opens many doors.
-From better interest rates on mortgage loans to higher credit limits to finding the car you want at a price you can afford.
+From better interest rates on mortgage loans to higher credit limits to find the car you want at a price, you can afford.